-The council may go into closed session only to discuss hiring personnel, or actual or pending litigation.
+The council may go into closed session only to discuss hiring personnel, or actual or pending litigation or to discuss the school's Emergency Management Plan (EMP).
 The following procedures will be followed to go into a closed session:

-- A motion will be made and a vote taken that the council go into closed session to discuss individual applicants for hiring under KRS 61.810(1)(c) or litigation under KRS 61.810(1)(f).
-(See Attachment B) - 2.
-The motion and results of the vote including the statute number allowing the closed session will be recorded in the council minutes. - Only the topic announced in the open session motion may be discussed in the closed session. - 4.
+- A motion will be made and a vote taken that the council go into closed session to discuss individual applicants for hiring under KRS 61.810(1)(f) or litigation under KRS 61.810(1)(c) or to discuss the school's Emergency Management Plan under KRS 61.810(1)(k) and (m); KRS 61.878(1)(m); and KRS 158.162(2). - 2.
+The motion and results of the vote including the statute number allowing the closed session will be recorded in the council minutes. - 3.
+Only the topic announced in the open session motion may be discussed in the closed session. - 4.
 No council action may be taken in a closed session. - 5.
-The council will return to open session to make any decisions. - The decisions will be recorded in the council minutes.
+The council will return to open session to make any decisions. - 6.
+The decisions will be recorded in the council minutes. - 7.
+People who have relevant or needed knowledge or information may be invited into a council closed session by a consensus of the council.